gkapfham/www.gregorykapfhammer-old.com/research.md

-trailing="." %} In addition to proposing a methodology for automatically determining which tests have latent flakiness {% include _popovers/paper_reference.html cite="Parry2020" trailing="," %} my colleagues and I published a systematic survey of the literature relevant to flaky test research {% include_cached _popovers/paper_reference.html cite="Parry2022" trailing="." %}
+trailing="." %} In addition to proposing a methodology for automatically determining which tests have latent flakiness {% include _popovers/paper_reference.html cite="Parry2020" trailing="," %} my colleagues and I published a systematic survey of the literature relevant to flaky test research {% include_cached _popovers/paper_reference.html cite="Parry2022" trailing="." %} Finally, my colleagues and I recently published one of the first multi-source investigations into how developers experience the impacts and causes of flaky test cases {% include_cached _popovers/paper_reference.html cite="Parry2022b" trailing="." %}

 </li>